caspergrl/GT-UX-UI-Dec2022-June2023/05-week/01-lesson.md

 - Making presentations too short or too long.
 - Experiencing performance anxiety.

-> :gem: **Designer Insight:** Invite a TA to share their input on common issues or what can go wrong.

-### Practice, practice, practice.

-- If students want a presentation to be great, they must test it through practice.

-> **Instructor Note:** Take questions before moving on.

-Next, explain how presentation critique fits into the picture.

-## 3. Instructor Do: Presentation Critique (5 min)

-> :pushpin: **Important Point:** The goal is for students to grasp the importance of feedback in the design process.
-This lecture prepares students for today's second learning objective, providing constructive feedback to their peers.

-Start by inviting students to think about times in their lives when feedback they were given on their work made them better at it, even if that feedback was hard to take.
+## SLIDE 12
+Review

+## SLIDE 13
+Review

+## SLIDE 14
-### How Do Designs Get Better?
+### How Do Presentations Get Better?

 - Critique and iteration:

   - "Looks great" will not help the user.
   - Starting today, we’re going to give **tough, thoughtful, and detailed feedback for every critique.**

-Remind students to apply critiquing methods with work colleagues and peers alike.
+Apply critiquing methods with work colleagues and peers alike.
 Designers should become comfortable with critique.

-> :briefcase: **Employer Competitive Note:** As a UX/UI designer, providing critique and constructive feedback to design team members is relevant because how fundamental it is to the iteration process.
+As a UX/UI designer, providing critique and constructive feedback to design team members is relevant because how fundamental it is to the iteration process.
 Your ability to give actionable feedback can make you a valuable team member.

+## SLIDE 15
 ### Why Is Critique Important?

 - As designers, we don’t design in a vacuum.